Stand out - Get ahead

 2. Get an interesting and open guest

-Not everyone who is interesting is willing to regale us with stories; conversely, not everyone who is open is interesting or insightful.
+Not everyone interesting is willing to regale us with stories; conversely, not everyone open is interesting or insightful.
 You need to find a guest who is both.
 For this chat to be a roaring success it needs to be both informative and captivating.

 4. Make it interactive